rahulnadella/FuzzySearch/README.md

 Usage
 ------------------------------
-By importing the file -> FuzzySearch.swift into your project you be able to execute the methods within the class.
+By importing the file -> FuzzySearch.swift into your project you be able to execute the methods within your the specific project.
+Examples are below of the listed functions within the class.
+Please refer to FuzzySearchTest.swift for examples.

 ***Initialization***